allbitsnbytes/wp-log-viewer/README.md

 Some features of this plugin.

 - Admin bar widget
+- Toggle debugging with a click
+- Smart download
+- One click error filtering
 - Clear log with one click
 - Group and list views
 - Sort entries by date
 - Auto refresh
 - Realtime search
+- Custom errors
 - Error color legend
 - Debugging status, size and last modified
 - Dashboard widget
+- Persistent settings

 ### Admin Bar Widget